mahdikohan/complexityEconomics/readme.md

 # About Me
-Here is a grammatically corrected version of the text:

-"Hi, I'm Mahdi Kohan Sefidi and I have a Master's degree in economics.
+Hi, I'm Mahdi Kohan Sefidi and I have a Master's degree in economics.
 I am interested in complexity economics and computer simulations.
 Now, I would like to share some information about this subject and present some interesting things about it.
-Let's explore this together, guys! 😊"
+Let's explore this together, guys! 😊

 Now about ...
 # Complexity Economics